 Top Two Panels: X's and N's Instead of X's and O's

 How should you incorporate the upper-left panel into your forecasting routine?
-Just keep in mind that surface low pressure tends to develop (or strengthen) to the east of 500-mb short-wave troughs (vort maxes), while surface high pressure tends to form (or strengthen) to the east of 500-mb short-wave ridges (vort mins).
+Just keep in mind that surface low-pressure system tends to develop (or strengthen) to the east of relatively strong 500-mb short-wave troughs (vort maxes), while surface highs tend to form (or strengthen) to the east of robust 500-mb short-wave ridges (vort mins).

-Practicing what we preach, please note, on the upper-left panel shown above, the short-wave trough and associated vort max predicted to be over northeastern Arkansas at 18Z on February 11, 2009 (the pinkish area inside the deep red).
+Practicing what we preach, please note, on the upper-left panel shown above, the primary short-wave trough and its associated vort max that were predicted to be over Georgia at 00 UTC on January 4, 2018 (the pinkish area inside the deep red that houses an "X").
 There should be surface low to the east/northeast of this short-wave trough.
 Let's see.
-Shift your focus to the upper-right panel (below), and notice the "L" to the east of South Carolina (and east-northeast of the the vort max over central Illinois, clearly indicating that the upper-right panel predicts sea-level pressure (the solid, dark lines represent predicted sea-level isobars).
+Shift your focus to the upper-right panel (below), and notice the intense "L" to the east of South Carolina (and east-northeast of the primary vort maX), clearly indicating that the upper-right panel predicts sea-level pressure (the thin, black lines represent predicted isobars).
 For all practical purposes, the upper-right panel is the model's forecast for how the surface weather map will look like at the time the prog is valid.
 By the way, the labeling of the predicted isobars follows the same convention of pressure analysis you learned in Chapter 6: 1000 mb is the standard contour and 4 mb is the standard contour interval.

-Enter the dashed lines on the upper-right panel, which are the predicted contours of 1000-500 mb thickness (in dekameters).
-Recall that thickness is the vertical distance between any two pressure levels (see the figure below for a review).
+Enter the dashed lines on the upper-right panel, which are the predicted isopleths of 1000-500 mb thickness (in dekameters).
+Recall, from Chapter 16, that thickness is the vertical distance between any two pressure levels (see the figure below for a review).
 Given that pressure decreases more rapidly with altitude in cold air than in warm air, thickness is smallest where the average temperature is lowest in the layer of air between 1000 mb and 500 mb.
 Similarly, the 1000-500 mb thickness is largest where the average temperature is highest in this layer.
 So the thickness between the 1000-mb level and the 500-mb level is proportional to the average temperature in this layer.
 For supporting evidence, notice, on our chosen upper-right panel, that larger values of the 1000-500 mb thickness tend to lie over warmer, southern latitudes, while smaller values tend to congregate over northern latitudes.
 The reason that the layer between 1000 mb and 500 mb gets a lot of attention is that most of the weather action occurs in this layer.
-As a result, all computer models routinely calculate thickness between these two pressure surfaces.
-The standard contour for 1000-500 mb thickness is 552 dekameters (5520 meters) with contour intervals of 6 dekameters (60 meters).
+As a matter of practice, all computer models routinely calculate thickness between 1000 mb and 500 mb.
+The standard contour for 1000-500 mb thickness is 552 dekameters (5520 meters), with contour intervals of 6 dekameters (60 meters).

 We point out that, on Penn State's version of the upper-right panel, the 510, 540, and 570-dekameter thickness lines are highlighted in red – they are special markers.
 You may recall that the “540 line” is a reasonable first estimate for the rain-snow line east of the Rockies.
 Operational weather forecasters use 510 dekameters to roughly indicate an Arctic air mass.
-Indeed, the average temperature in the layer of air between 1000 and 500 mb that corresponds to a thickness of 510 dekameters is a frigid -22 degrees Celsius (-8 degrees Fahrenheit).
-At the other extreme, a thickness of 570 dekameters, which corresponds to an average layer temperature of about 8 degrees Celsius (46 degrees Fahrenheit), is used by forecasters to indicate a very warm air mass.
-If 8 degrees Fahrenheit sounds low for a very warm air mass, remember that it represents the average temperature from 1000 mb to 500 mb.
-So, while it's hot at the surface, temperatures at 500 mb are typically at least several degrees below 0 degrees Celsius (you'd need a winter coat).
+Indeed, the average temperature in the layer of air between 1000 and 500 mb that corresponds to a thickness of 510 dekameters is a frigid -22oC (-8oF).
+At the other extreme, a thickness of 570 dekameters, which corresponds to an average layer temperature of about 8oC (46oF), is used by forecasters to indicate a very warm air mass.
+If 8oF sounds low for a very warm air mass, remember that it represents the average temperature from 1000 mb to 500 mb.
+So, while it's hot at the surface, temperatures at 500 mb are typically at least several degrees below 0oC (you'd need a winter coat).

 The bottom line here is straightforward: Because 1000-500 mb thickness directly corresponds to the average temperature in this layer, you can treat isopleths of 1000-500 mb thickness as if they were isotherms.
 With this connection in mind, large horizontal gradients in thickness contours can help you to locate surface fronts.
 Recall that surface fronts typically lie just on the warm side of tight packings of isotherms.
 Thus, forecasters place fronts just on the warm side of tight packings of thickness contours (while simultaneously using troughs of low pressure to pinpoint the position of the front).

-In this specific case, we're in luck because there is a fairly well-defined trough and a fairly well-defined thickness gradient that mark the warm front associated with the low predicted to be centered over the Indiana-Kentucky border at 12Z on February 6, 2008.
+In this generic case, we're in luck because there is a fairly well-defined trough and a fairly well-defined thickness gradient that mark the warm front associated with the low predicted to be centered over the Indiana-Kentucky border.
 So, we placed the warm front in the trough and just on the warm side of the thickness packing (see our analysis above).
 In the area south of the warm front and east of the cold front, note the weak temperature gradient that's consistent with the warm sector of a mid-latitude cyclone.

-The top two panels on standard progs allow you to locate 500-mb short-wave troughs, 500-mb short-wave ridges, and surface low- and high-pressure systems.
-From the predicted patterns of sea-level isobars and thickness contours, you can infer surface wind direction and the positions of surface fronts, and, based on the wind direction and the pattern of thicknesses, warm and cold advection.
+Thus, the top two panels on standard four-panel progs allow you to locate 500-mb short-wave troughs, 500-mb short-wave ridges, and surface low- and high-pressure systems.
+From the predicted patterns of sea-level isobars and thickness contours, you can infer surface wind direction, the positions of surface fronts, and, based on the wind direction and the pattern of thicknesses, warm and cold advection.